ryanczm/Analytic-Musings/_posts/2024-01-07-transatlantic-WTI-arbitrage.md

 <figcaption>WTI futures (near month), physical Brent and Bonny, 1992-2001</figcaption>
 </center>

-They then perform a myriad of stationarity tests and a normality test on the logged prices/diffs series to verify the $I(1)$ property (differenced series is stationary) needed for cointegration tests.
+They then perform a myriad of stationarity tests and a normality test on the logged prices/diffs series to verify that all series (futures, physical, freight) have the $I(1)$ property: the first difference is stationary, which is needed for cointegration tests.
 Then, they use the Johanssen cointegration test to derive cointegrating vectors, then plug them into a VECM model:

 $$\Delta X_t = \sum_{i=1}^{p-1}\Gamma_i \Delta X_{t-i}+ \Pi X_{t-1}+\epsilon_t$$

 The $\Delta X_t$ is a first-differenced vector of WTI futures, Brent (or Bonny), and the corresponding freight rate.
-To fully understand the paper, we would need to _learn the logic of cointegration tests, VECM & Granger causality tests (I don't claim to!)_ which would take _a lot_ of time.
+To fully understand the paper, we would need to _learn the logic of cointegration tests, VECM & Granger causality tests (I don't claim to yet)_ which would take _a lot_ of time.
 I will mark this as todo in the future.
 <center>
 <img src="{{ site.imageurl }}/TransatlanticWTIArbitrage/panel.png" style="width:80%;"/>
 <figcaption>Panel of VECM/GC tests for WTI, Brent, Freight.</figcaption>

 </center>

-While the authors provide several analyses, the most important point states:
+The authors then state this important conclusion as below:

 > The level of freight rates were not affected by the differential of WTI futures with either Brent or Bonny.

+This was derived from interpreting the VECM model and GC tests.
+However, the line of reasoning is not clear as to how this conclusion was derived.
+While the authors conducted GC tests amongst futures, physical and freight, they did not test the futures-physical differential against the freight rate directly, which is confusing to me.

 In theory, if the WTI futures-imported crude spread increases, Brent is cheaper to deliver, and traders would charter ships to bring imported crude to the USA to arbitrage, causing freight rates to increase.
 But clearly, this was not the case!
 A referee then pointed out tanker freight rates not responding to the spread movements could be due to excess capacity.
 Nonetheless, this still implies arbitrage is possible.